 We have a small house with no formal dining room, but we do have the cutest little nook in our kitchen where we eat most of our meals!
 Every birthday, holiday etc… I dress up this little space and my girls know to run out and look here first for presents and fun surprises.
-This holiday season, I’m setting up a pretty pink Nutcracker Christmas brunch tablescape for Christmas morning!
-It’s super simple, but fun!
-And I think we all need a little more fun this year (#2020).
+This holiday season, I set up a pretty pink Nutcracker Christmas brunch tablescape for Christmas morning!
+It’s super simple but fun!

-A lot of what I used to set up this tablescape, I already owned!
-I like to mix and match favourite items in different ways so that I can reuse items through the seasons!
-Even though pink isn’t a traditional Christmas colour, we adore it in our very girly house (sorry Mark)!
+I already owned a lot of what I used to set up this tablescape!
+I like to mix and match décor items in different ways so that I can reuse favourites through the seasons!
+Even though pink isn’t a traditional Christmas colour, we adore it in our very girly house!
 Here are 6 elements to add to make your own twinkly Christmas brunch tablescape:

 Laying out linens always makes a table feel special.
 We use this pink linen tablecloth for birthdays, Valentines’ day and more!
 Linen is my go-to as it’s extremely durable and washes well.
 It will just get softer each time you wash it and it also looks more expensive than cotton or plastic.

-And I use white linen napkins as they are actually easier to clean (hello bleach)!
+And I use white linen napkins as they are actually easier to clean than coloured ones (hello bleach)!

-These blush pink taper candles are so pretty and come in lots of beautiful soft colours.
+These blush pink taper candles are so pretty and they come in lots of other beautiful soft colours.
 Dusty blue or oatmeal would have been gorgeous as well.